thibault-cne/c-training-course/Exercise2/README.md

 - Create a `max3_stdin.c` file inside the `srcs` folder
 - Create a main function to calculate the maximum between 3 integers.
 The user will enter all numbers in the CLI (stdin).
 Each lines correspond to a number.

+Help : you can use the `fgets` function to retrieve the use input.
+You can get all the information on the function with the command `man 3 fgets`.

 You can compile your code with the makefile : `make questionTwoThree` or you can also use the following code :

 ``` bash